A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Step 4 – Note Security Deposit Details

 9. Roommate Name and Security Deposit Amount.
-Provide the full name of each roommate and the amount of security deposit that roommate is responsible for.
+Provide the full name of each roommate and the amount of security deposit that the roommate is responsible for.

 Step 5 – Select Utilities